pigeonflight/collective.login_logger/README.rst

 Credits
 =======

-Developed with the support of:
+Originallly Developed by RedTurtle with the support of:

 * `Azienda USL Ferrara`__